BabylonJS/BabylonNative/Documentation/AddingNewValidationTests.md

 # Test new reference

 Revert your change to `Apps\ValidationTests\Scripts\validation_native.js` and run validation tests.
-Your new reference will compared to the rendering of your newly added Playground
+Your new reference will compared to the rendering of your newly added Playground.